tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   ![single_widget_bar.gif](Images/single_widget_bar.gif)

-Ask and answer any students' questions.
-Then, move onto the next activity.
+Answer any questions before moving on to the next activity.

 ---

-### 13. Students Do: Composing Masterpieces (10 min)
+### 13. Student Do: Composing Masterpieces (10 min)

 Students will complete an activity where they use the information learned in the instructor demo to customize their hvPlots.
 Students will use a range of options to customize the color, labels, and axis alignments.